 Likewise, all of these variations can go the opposite way.
 You can get on at Mitaka and go all the way to Toyo-Katsutadai or to Nishi-Funabashi and anywhere in between (unless you’re on the rapid).
 Take note that even though the line is referred to as the Toyo Rapid Railway, it is not always rapid – that is, sometimes it operates as a normal train and stops at every station.

 Confusing, right?
 Don’t worry too much about it.
-If you do your research in advance, you’ll be able to save time and the energy by switching trains.
+If you do your research in advance, you’ll be able to save time and energy by switching trains.
 Don’t feel compelled to do this for every train you get on.
-If you want to do this, you will most likely need a map to make sure you’ll definitelly reach the station you need to get to.
+If you want to do this, you will most likely need a map to make sure you’ll definitely reach the station you need to get to.

 9. Are there apps I can use to navigate the train system?